KoliaK/voran_telegram_bot/README.md

 ## 🚀 Live Demo
-You can interact with the bot here: **@voran_crow_bot** *(Note: As this is a portfolio project on a free tier, it may take up to 50s to wake up.
+You can interact with the bot here: **@voran_crow_bot** *(Note: As this is a portfolio project on a free tier, it may take 50s to wake up (or more).
 If not available, it can still be run locally)*

 ## 🛠️ Tech Stack & Architecture